fortrabbit/blog/headless-and-reactive.md

 #### AssetMapper

-AssetMapper is PHP library used and recommended by Symfony to compile frontend assets in PHP, so that Node.js is not required.
+AssetMapper is PHP library used and recommended by Symfony to compile frontend assets in PHP, Node.js not required.
+It also acts like a kind of package manager and provides Twig tags to link to versionzed asset versions.
 The older alternative uses Webpack Encore.
 See [Symfony docs](https://symfony.com/doc/current/frontend.html#stimulus-symfony-ux-components).

 ### D - Others